 - ‘Invisible’ disabilities (Traumatic Brain Injury, Chronic Pain)

 - ‘Complex’ mental health difficulties (Psychosis, OCD, Anxiety)

-- Mixed methods, lived experience, and survivor co-production
+- Mixed methods (inc. causal inference and advanced statistics), lived experience, and survivor co-production

 Keep up to date with my Conferences & Presentations

 View my Publications